How Much Does It Cost to Stucco a House in 2025?

 How do you maintain stucco?

-Maintaining stucco is relatively easy.
-Periodically wash it with a high-pressure garden hose to avoid the potential damage of high-powered pressure washing.
+To maintain stucco, periodically wash it with a high-pressure garden hose.
+Avoid using high-powered pressure washing machines, which can damage the stucco.
 Start at the bottom and spray your way to the top, then rinse back down again.
 Inspect each wall for cracks or holes and repair them as needed.

 What’s the difference between stucco and parging?

 Some houses have a stucco-like finish on the foundation, especially if the foundation is made of cinder blocks.
-This finish is called parging and is a simple spreading of mortar over the blocks to prevent moisture and insects from getting into the crawlspace.
-Unlike stucco, parging is very inexpensive and a great DIY project.
+This finish is called parging, an affordable alternative that involves spreading mortar over the blocks to prevent moisture and insects from getting into the crawlspace.

 What are the main problems with stucco?

-Traditional stucco siding naturally absorbs some water, which can lead to efflorescence and cracking that is difficult to repair.
-Stucco is also prone to staining and mold growth in wet areas and can be difficult to paint.
+Traditional stucco siding naturally absorbs some water, which can lead to efflorescence, delamination, and cracking that’s difficult to repair.
+Stucco is also prone to staining and mold growth in wet areas.
+Proper installation and maintenance can help avoid these problems and provide long-lasting siding.